 The concept for this lounge was the idea of the arctic glacier, and LAVA developed a methodology to virtually design arctic furniture and print it into the real.
 It was a virtual exercise with physical form as outcome that cut new ground for realising and materialising a usable product.
 Using precise digital tools the design for the furniture was sent digitally to one of Europe's leading CNC-milling-engineering providers, to be shaped from off-cut foam-blocks.
 It was then coated with a glossy paint and gradient to enhance the artic concept and ambience.

 The stretched membrane umbrellas were crafted in a similar fashion from computer directly to manufacturers.
-The aluminum framing was developed to exact measurements according to static calculations of engineering consultants, produced the filigree, self-supported aluminum-construction in CNC-technique.
-Umbrellas where designed to be projected with media that contributed to the atmosphere and gave information to visitors.
+The aluminum framing was developed to exact measurements and produced the filigree, self-supported aluminum-construction in CNC-technique.
+Media projections on the umbrellas contributed to the atmosphere and gave information to visitors.

-The Lounge seats are carved from off-cuts in industrial products and.
-Each lounge seat weighs 6kg, much less compared to the weight of a standard office chair, the lounge is therefore easily and environmentally friendly to transport.
+The lounge seats were carved from off-cuts of industrial products and.
+Each lounge seat weighed 6kg, much less compared to the weight of a standard office chair, the lounge is therefore easily and environmentally friendly to transport.